LaurinZubler/sa-documentation/chapters/scenarios.typ

 #global.paragraph(
   [Preamble],
   [
-    In this chapter, seven conceptual scenarios are presented, each exploring a potential application of Augmented Reality in sailing.
-These scenarios have been developed based on the research and the personas identified in the user study.
-Furthermore, one chosen scenario is highlighted for more detailed examination, setting the groundwork for the _Architecture_ chapter, where the hardware components and considerations for its future implementation will be thoroughly discussed.
+    In this chapter, a detailed exploration of the primary conceptual scenario _Sailing Course Assistant_ is presented, showcasing a promising application of Augmented Reality in sailing.
+This scenario has been selected due to its comprehensive alignment with the needs and characteristics identified in the personas from the user study.
+It is laying the foundation for the _Architecture_ chapter, where the hardware components and considerations for the future implementation are discussed.

+    Furthermore, six additional scenarios are introduced, each developed based on the research findings and the personas.
+These scenarios further explore various potential applications of Augmented Reality in sailing
+  ]
+)

+== Sailing Course Assistant
+#global.paragraph(
+  "Foundation",
+  [
+    - why selected:
+    - based on what -> interviews
+    - why for each persona
+  ]
+)
+#scenario(
+  (personas.at(0), personas.at(1), personas.at(2), ""),
+  ("Wind direction", "Possible sailable courses", "No-Sail Zones"), [
+    - was ist zu sehen
+      - wind direction
+      - no sail zones
+      - mast centered
+    - why im himmel -> not hiding stuff
+    - helps with

+    #figure(
+      image("/images/scenarios/no_sail_zone.png", width: 60%),
+      caption: [Design sketch of the scenario "Sailing Course Assistant"], )<scenario>
   ]
 )